 The Bedford Amateur Radio Club (BARC) is a group of approximately 50 licensed amateur radio operators who work together to provide emergency (and other) communications support to the citizens of Bedford and Tarrant County.
-BARC, working with the Bedford Office of Emergency Management, in conjunction with the support of the Bedford Fire Department, have joined together in partnership to assure emergency communications is available during severe weather and other critical incidents.
+BARC members work with the Bedford Office of Emergency Management, with the support of the Bedford Fire Department, to ensure emergency communications are available during severe weather and other critical incidents.

 BARC members also participate in many other non-emergency activities such as:

-Observation of the outdoor warning sirens during each monthly test
+- Observation of the outdoor warning sirens during each monthly test

-Public Service events both in Bedford and in other cities in Tarrant County such as the Cowtown Marathon, other 5K and 10K races, Bicycle races.
+- Public service events both in Bedford and in other cities in Tarrant County such as the Cowtown Marathon, other 5K and 10K races, Bicycle races.
 Fire and Police Department Open House, etc.

-Support testing emergency backup communications for the THR HEB hospital.
+- Support testing emergency backup communications for the THR HEB hospital.

-Support for volunteer communications for the Northeast Tarrant and Denton County Child Abduction Response Team (CART), a group of law enforcement individuals specifically trained to handle Amber Alerts (child abductions) and Silver Alerts (missing elderly citizens.)
+- Support for volunteer communications for the Northeast Tarrant and Denton County Child Abduction Response Team (CART), a group of law enforcement individuals specifically trained to handle Amber Alerts (child abductions) and Silver Alerts (missing elderly citizens).

-Working with other area amateur radio clubs to share information and to better facilitate communications across city boundaries if needed.
+- Work with other area amateur radio clubs to share information and to better facilitate communications across city boundaries if needed.